bids-standard/bids-specification/src/04-modality-specific-files/12-magnetic-resonance-spectroscopy.md

 ### MRS sequences

-Given the large variety of MRS sequences, there will be times when providing sufficient detail of acquisition parameters is helpful or necessary to distinguish datasets in a given study.
+Given the large variety of MRS sequences, there will be times when providing sufficient detail of acquisition parameters in filenames is helpful or necessary to distinguish datasets in a given study.

 The following labels for the most commonly used in vivo MRS sequences/techniques are OPTIONAL to use when using the `acq-<label>` entity in the filename.